mouseless/baked/docs/architecture/README.md

 > implementations that provides the same functionality through different system
 > components.

-A feature may depend on a layer, or another feature, strictly.
-In this case, an application will be required to include dependent features and layers for depending feature to be used.
-Most of the time this dependency is not strict, which means you can add that feature even if your application doesn't include its dependent features or layers.

-> :information_source:
->
-> Features depend on other features through their abstraction parts.
-Direct
-> dependency between feature implementations is forbidden.

 In conclusion, feature implementations serve as bridges, connecting the domain layer to other layers through their opinionated configurations.
 Below is a complete sample architecture, showcasing the integration of layers, features